 A client can identify the Time Series Cube instance by having the keyword timeseries in the dataProductType attribute of its instance.
-By defining CubeAxis class and referencing the axis domain models from it, we override the Cube DM dependency on axis domains, e.g., STC v2.0 DM.
+By using only ColumnRef class which is already referenced from Axis Domain models, we override the Cube DM dependency on axis domains, e.g., STC v2.0 DM.

-A client reading the data cube might want to know what should it treat as independent (coordinates) and dependent (data) values - they are collected within the independent\axes and in dependent\axes attributes of the Time Series Cube instance.
+A client reading the data cube might want to know what should it treat as independent (coordinates) and dependent (data) values - they are collected within the independent_axes and in dependent_axes attributes of the Time Series Cube instance.

-4.2.3 CubeAxis class
+4.2.3 ColumnRef class